chef/monitoring-integration-automate/prometheus/prometheus_slack_Integration_and_Notification.md

 1. Update the name of the channel created above.

-Please note: The webhooks provided in the following configuration are tampered.
-The webhooks must be updated as per the environment.
+Please note: The webhooks provided in the following configuration are tampered with.
+They must be updated according to the environment.

-1. Title and Text are optional, we have added an example to to customize alert template.
+1. Title and Text are optional; we have added an example to customize the alert template.

 ```sh
 route:
   # A default receiver
   receiver: slack
   routes:
     - match:
         severity: L2
       receiver: slack
 receivers:
   - name: slack
     slack_configs: